 When can I exercise after breast surgery and are there any limits to what I can do?

 It is recommended to refrain from all exercise for the first week following surgery.
 You may begin lower body exercises after the first week and resume full exercise after three weeks, within your comfort level.
 It is recommended that you refrain from doing any future pectoralis strength training (building muscle), however light muscle toning exercise is permissible.

 Is the loss of nipple/breast sensation after breast augmentation surgery typical?

 No, it is not typical.
 However, you may experience a diminished or loss of sensitivity of the nipples and the skin of your breasts which could be permanent or partial.
 All of the risks of breast implant surgery will be discussed with you during your consultation and pre-operative appointments.

-Excessive scarring is uncommon and Dr. Koenig can discuss your options for scar treatments.
+Excessive scarring is uncommon and our surgeons discuss your options for scar treatments.
 Keeping your incisions out of the sun for at least a year after breast implant surgery will decrease the potential for hyperpigmentation (redness).

 Immediately following surgery your breasts will be high and very swollen.
 Swelling peaks about the third or fourth day after the operation.
 Three weeks after getting breast implants you can expect to still have some swelling but this varies from patient to patient.
 By 3 months you can expect to be near your baseline.

 It is not realistic to think breast implants will last forever.
 However, they do not need to be replaced if there isn’t a problem with them.